CLI coding agents

 The DeepWork MCP server binary (pkgs.keystone.deepwork) is installed by

-ai.nix.
-The server discovers jobs from two roots via
+agents/ai.nix.
+The server discovers jobs from up to three roots via

 DEEPWORK_ADDITIONAL_JOBS_FOLDERS: